www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                             * [x] Remove code duplicate in central parser.
                         * [ ] Test AST parsing and AST interpretation by example.
 CURRENT -> Test this at `EditorTest#testGealParsing`.
+                            * [ ] Remove concept of name expressions, as it is already covered by function calls without arguments and the parser is already mixing up these two.
+                              The distinction has currently no practical use and introducing names later on will probably be easier, than to remove these, if names turn out to be a dead end (which it already seems).
+                            * [ ] Reenable tests.
                 * [x] Deprecate existing language.
                 * [x] Port SolutionEditor to the new Editor.
             * [x] Remove direct dependency to ANTLR4 at parser and any other code.